List of Ariana Grande live performances

-American singer, songwriter, and actress Ariana Grande released her debut studio album Yours Truly in 2013,' and since then she has performed four concert tours, three of which were worldwide.
+American singer, songwriter, and actress Ariana Grande released her debut studio album, Yours Truly, in 2013; since then, she has performed five concert tours, three of which were worldwide.

-According to Pollstar, Grande has sold 2.9 million tickets and grossed $244.4 million, as of 2025.
-She has also performed at various award shows, music festivals and television programmes.
+According to Billboard, Grande has sold 3.4 million tickets and grossed $351.4 million from 270 reported shows, as of 2026.
+She has also performed at various award shows, music festivals, and television programmes.

 Grande promoted Yours Truly in 2013 and 2014 at the Wango Tango and the 2013 MTV Video Music Awards.
-Her first concert tour, The Listening Sessions (2013), visited North America and grossed over $679,360.
-Grande also served as an opening act for Justin Bieber on selected dates of his Believe Tour in 2013 in Florida for 3 nights.
-Grande's first world tour, The Honeymoon Tour (2015), promoted her second studio album, My Everything.
-The 88 show tour visited North America, Europe, Asia, and Latin America.
-The tour grossed $41.8 million, with a total attendance of 808,667.
+Her first concert tour, the Listening Sessions (2013), visited North America and grossed over $679,360.
+She also served as an opening act for Justin Bieber on selected dates of his Believe Tour in 2013 in Florida for three nights.
+Grande's first world tour, the Honeymoon Tour (2015), promoted her second studio album, My Everything (2014).
+The 88-show tour visited North America, Europe, Asia, and Latin America and grossed $41.8 million, with a total attendance of 808,667.

-Grande's Dangerous Woman Tour supporting her third studio album Dangerous Woman (2016), which ran from February 2017 to September 2017, visited North America, Europe, Latin America, Asia and Oceania.
+Grande's Dangerous Woman Tour supporting her third studio album, Dangerous Woman (2016)—which ran from February to September 2017—visited North America, Europe, Latin America, Asia, and Oceania.
 In December 2017, several media sources reported that the tour had grossed over $71 million.
-On May 22, 2017, a terrorist attack occurred at Grande's concert at the Manchester Arena in the United Kingdom, known as the Manchester Arena bombing.
-In response, Grande performed a benefit concert named One Love Manchester.
+On May 22, 2017, a terrorist attack occurred at Grande's concert at the Manchester Arena in England, known as the Manchester Arena bombing.
+In response, she performed a benefit concert named One Love Manchester.
 The 50,000-capacity venue sold out within 20 minutes.
-It took place at Old Trafford Cricket Ground, and was attended by 55,000 people.
-Guest performers included Coldplay, Take That, Imogen Heap, Pharrell Williams, Robbie Williams, U2 and Liam Gallagher, among others.
+It took place at Old Trafford Cricket Ground and was attended by 55,000 people.
+Guest performers included Coldplay, Take That, Imogen Heap, Pharrell Williams, Robbie Williams, U2, and Liam Gallagher, among others.